rob-med/BotPitchfork/README.md

 The template used to host the Flask app on Heroku comes from: https://github.com/yefim/flask-heroku-sample.

-There, you will also find instructions on its deployment.
+There you will also find instructions on how to deploy to Heroku.

 ## Automated Tweeting
 To enable constant monitoring and automated tweeting you need to create a cron job in Heroku, and this can be done using the [Heroku Scheduler](https://addons-sso.heroku.com/apps/d1734328-bd3f-484a-ac91-2e1aa2627c80/addons/1370e47f-2612-4cae-a639-19fc0527d03c) add on, connected to the **post.py** script.